amarkaswan/CarND-Behavioral-Cloning-P3/README.md

  </table>
  <p></p>

 Next, I have evaluated the learned model using the testing set, and the test MSE was `0.03741862`.
 Besides, I have also tested the model using the simulator in autonomous mode for both tracks.
 I have observed that the model was able to keep the vehicle within the drivable part of the road.
-I have created videos of autonomous driving with 48 fps and 96 fps and included them in the repository.
+Finally, I have created videos of autonomous driving with 48 fps and 96 fps and included them in the repository.

+### Files Submitted
+I have included the following files in the repository:
+* `model.py` contains modular code of the software pipeline.
+* `drive.py` is used to drive the vehicle in autonomous mode.
+* `model.h5` contains a trained convolution neural network.
+* `.mp4` files to demonstrate the capability of the software pipeline.
+* `readme.md` that summarizes the project.